eightball270/Basic-VLAN-and-DHCP-Server/README.md

 # Basic VLAN and DHCP Server
-In this simulation will create a simple network with VLAN and DHCP configuration.
+This simulation demonstrates the creation of a simple network with VLAN and DHCP configurations.

-VLAN (Virtual Local Area Network) is a way to partition one physical network into several different virtual networks even though they are connected to the same switch.
+VLAN (Virtual Local Area Network) is a method used to partition a single physical network into multiple virtual networks, even if they are connected to the same switch.

-DHCP (Dynamic Host Configuration Protocol) is a network protocol that allows a server to automatically assign IP configuration (IP address, subnet mask, gateway, DNS) to devices connected to the network.
-This differs from static IP address configuration which assigns IP address, subnet mask, gateway and DNS manually into the client devices.
+DHCP (Dynamic Host Configuration Protocol) is a network protocol that enables a server to automatically assign IP configuration settings, such as IP address, subnet mask, gateway, and DNS to devices connected to the network.
+This differs from static IP configuration, which requires manual assignment of IP address, subnet mask, gateway, and DNS on each client device.

 ## Technology Used
 1. Cisco Packet Tracer